Special Educational Needs

-Professionals who might attend a CAF meeting include:
+Professionals who might attend a TAC meeting include:

 - The School Nurse who works closely with us and can advise and assess any medical needs.
 If a care plan is required this would be done in conjunction with the Parent and School nurse and would be reviewed annually.

 - A Speech and Language therapist who works with children in School and can offer advice as to whether your child would benefit from this support or assessment.